 Mark your calendar now for our 2014 Fall/Winter Consignment Sale, September 11-13.
-Thursday and Friday will be from 9:00 a.m.-7:00 p.m. and Saturday will be from 8:00 a.m.-2:00 p.m.
+The public is invited to attend Thursday and Friday from 9:00 a.m.-7:00 p.m. and Saturday from 8:00 a.m.-2:00 p.m.
 Registration will begin online July 31 at 8:00 p.m. for consignors and workers.
 Our Activities Building is jam-packed with incredible inventory and great prices, from quality children's clothing to furniture, toys, maternity, and more!
 There is so much to see and so much to save!
 You may pay with cash, personal checks or credit card.

 This is a non-profit sale, and money raised goes to our children and youth ministries.

 Please visit our website: www.vinevillebaptist.org/consignment

 Vacation Bible School is a week long event during the month of June and is open to all children in the community who have completed 4K through 6th grade.
 Through worship, crafts, music, puppets, and recreation, children are taught the love of God and salvation through Jesus Christ.
 Teachers devote many hours in preparation for this week and they look forward to interacting personally with the children.
 Though the themes will vary from year to year, our goal is always to share God's love through Jesus Christ and to leave each child with enduring experiences.